maxmilton/microdoc/docs/plugins/preload.md

 # Preload Plugin

-The preload plugin fetches the files defined in your configuration (`window.microdoc.routes`) so they are cached by the browser for fast page navigation.
+The preload plugin fetches the content files defined in your [routes configuration](configuration.md#routes) so they are cached by the browser for instant page navigation.

 > **Tip:** You don't need this if you're using the [search plugin](plugins/search.md)!
 The search plugin already fetches all routes in order to create its search index.